ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Input Share Validation {#input-share-validation}

-Validating an input share will either succeed or fail.
-In the case of failure, the input share is marked as invalid with a corresponding report error.

-Before beginning the preparation step, Aggregators are required to perform the following checks:
+Before beginning the preparation step, Aggregators are required to perform the following checks for each input share in the job:

 1. Check that the input share can be decoded as specified by the VDAF.
 If not, the input share MUST be marked as invalid with the error `invalid_message`.